oscarlagatta/lseg-workspace/README.md

 ## The N+1 Problem

-Sure!
-Here's the formatted text with some nice colors:
+Sure, here's the formatted text with some nice paragraph formatting and colors:

+The **n+1 problem** - arises because GraphQL executes a separate resolver function for every field.
+Whereas when we work with REST APIs, there’s only one handler for each endpoint.

+These additional resolvers mean that GraphQL runs the risk of making more round trips to the database than are necessary for any given request.

+In fact, we’ve already been encountering the N+1 problem in our application, without realizing it yet!
 ```sql
 SELECT "product"."id" AS "product_id", "product"."name" AS "product_name"
 FROM "product" "product"